jmgilman/vaultssh/README.md

 > A small CLI wrapper for authenticating with SSH keys from [Hashicorp Vault][1]

-vssh is a small CLI wrapper around the Vault client for automatically fetching and using signed SSH certificates when remoting into a host.
+vssh is a small CLI wrapper for automatically fetching and using signed SSH certificates when remoting into a host.
 It wraps the ssh process and is therefore compatible with all standard ssh flags.

 ## Installation

 ```
-cargo install vssh
+cargo install vaultssh
 ```

 ## Usage